RedDiffuser: Auditing Multimodal Safety Failures in Vision-Language Models via Reinforced Diffusion: Experiments

 \section{Experiments}

-\textbf{Datasets} We use the RealToxicityPrompts benchmark \cite{gehman2020realtoxicityprompts}, specifically its challenging subset of 1,199 text prompts designed to trigger toxic continuations \cite{schick2021self,mehrabi2022robust,qi2024visual}.
-We select the first 132 prompts as our original attack set, as we observed that increasing the training prompt size barely improve generalization, but instead slowed down convergence.
-The remaining prompts are reserved as a hold-out set to evaluate cross-prompt transferability.
-While the original attack set is selected simply based on their ordering, subsequent analysis revealed that these prompts exhibit relatively lower baseline toxicity compared to the hold-out set.
-This characteristic makes them a more rigorous benchmark for evaluating RedDiffuser’s ability to induce harmful continuations.
-In particular, targeting prompts with initially less toxic outputs allows for a clearer demonstration of RedDiffuser’s effectiveness, as it highlights its capacity to generate harmful content even when baseline toxicity is minimal.
+\textbf{Datasets.} We use the RealToxicityPrompts benchmark \cite{gehman2020realtoxicityprompts}, specifically its challenging subset of 1,199 text prompts associated with toxic continuation behavior \cite{schick2021self,mehrabi2022robust,qi2024visual}.
+These prompts are treated as fixed textual contexts in our auditing setting.
+We select the first 132 prompts as our primary evaluation subset, as increasing the training prompt size provides limited gains in generalization while substantially slowing convergence.
+The remaining prompts are reserved as a hold-out set to assess cross-prompt generalization.
+Although the evaluation subset is selected by order, subsequent analysis shows that it exhibits lower baseline toxicity than the hold-out set.
+This makes it a stricter test bed for evaluating whether RedDiffuser can expose context-conditioned safety failures.
+In particular, using prompts with lower baseline risk allows us to more clearly assess safety degradation under the audited setting.